Today, I'm here with Mike Palumbo, director of corporate development at Halo Branded Solutions.

 To kick things off, can you tell me about Halo and your role there?

-I work in corporate development, which is basically focused on mergers, acquisitions, strategic partnerships, things like joint ventures.
+I work in corporate development, which is basically focused on mergers, acquisitions, strategic partnerships, and things like joint ventures.
 Although we don't do a lot of the latter.

 What was the evolution like since starting at Halo?